sonj10/Geo-Spatial-Analysis/Phase-1/README.md

 Output: Boolean (true or false)

-Definition: We to parse the pointString1 (e.g., "-88.331492,32.324142") and pointString2 (e.g., "-88.331492,32.324142") and check whether the two points are within the given distance.
+Definition: We parse the pointString1 (e.g., "-88.331492,32.324142") and pointString2 (e.g., "-88.331492,32.324142") and check whether the two points are within the given distance.
 We assume all coordinates are on a planar space and calculated their Euclidean distance.

 ### 3. Spatial Quries using SparkSQL